Frequently Asked Questions

 - The academic research MS program is for those who are seeking research training in biomedical informatics.
 We have funding for those who have postdoctoral status (MD, or PhD).

-- The professional (Honors Cooperative Program, distance learning) MS is designed for part-time study from off-campus, typically for working professionals.
+- The HCP (Honors Cooperative Program, distance learning) MS is designed for part-time study from off-campus, typically for working professionals.

 - The coterminal program is for Stanford undergraduates who through additional study can complete the BMI MS.